 In DMD, we are advancing WVE-N531, which is designed to skip exon 53 within the dystrophin gene - a therapeutic approach that would address approximately 8-10% of DMD cases.
 WVE-N531 is designed to cause the cellular splicing machinery to skip over exon 53 during pre-mRNA processing, which restores the dystrophin mRNA reading frame and enables production of a truncated, but functional, dystrophin protein.
 Exon skipping produces dystrophin from the endogenous dystrophin gene (not micro or mini dystrophin expressed from a foreign vector), under the control of native generegulatory elements, resulting in normal expression.
 WVE-N531 is our first splicing candidate incorporating PN backbone ("PN") chemistry to be assessed in the clinic.
+In the third quarter of 2024, the FDA granted Rare Pediatric Disease Designation and Orphan Drug Designation to WVE-N531.

-In December 2022 (data cut-off: December 6, 2022), we announced a positive update from Part A of the Phase 1b/2a proof-of-concept, open label trial of WVE-N531 in three boys with DMD amenable to exon 53 skipping.
+In December 2022, we announced a positive update from Part A of the Phase 1b/2a proof-of-concept, open label trial of WVE-N531 in three boys with DMD amenable to exon 53 skipping.
 High muscle concentrations of WVE-N531 and exon skipping were observed six weeks after initiating multi-dosing at 10 mg/kg every other week, achieving proof-of-concept in the trial.
 WVE-N531 also appeared safe and well-tolerated.